Bo Nix: Oregon

 In 2022, Nix transferred to the University of Oregon with two seasons of eligibility remaining based on the NCAA's COVID-19 eligibility waiver for the 2020 season.
 Nix led Oregon to a 10–3 record in the 2022 season.
-The season saw ranked victories over BYU, UCLA, and Utah before culminating in a 28–27 win over North Carolina in the Holiday Bowl.
-Nix finished the season with 3,593 passing yards, 29 passing touchdowns, and seven interceptions to end with 89 carries for 510 rushing yards and fourteen rushing touchdowns.
-In addition, he had a receiving touchdown on the season.
+The season saw ranked victories over BYU, UCLA, and Utah before culminating in a narrow 28–27 victory over North Carolina in the Holiday Bowl.
+Nix finished the season with 3,593 passing yards, 29 touchdowns, and seven interceptions to go along with 89 carries for 510 yards and 14 touchdowns.
+He also had a receiving touchdown on the season.

 In the 2023 season, Nix led Oregon to a successful season, while primarily being in contention for the College Football Playoff.
 He helped lead the team to a 5–0 start before their first setback against #7 Washington.
 The team reeled off six consecutive wins to set up a rematch with #3 Washington in the Pac-12 Championship Game.
 The Ducks fell to the Huskies once again to fall out of contention for the College Football Playoff.
 Nix passed for 4,508 yards, 45 touchdowns, and three interceptions to go with six rushing touchdowns on the year.
-Nix finished third place in the Heisman Trophy vote behind Jayden Daniels and Michael Penix Jr. Following his final collegiate game in the Fiesta Bowl against Liberty, he broke Mac Jones's previous record for the highest single season completion percentage at 77.45%.
-He led the NCAA in pass completions, completion percentage, and passing touchdowns in 2023.
+Nix finished third place in the Heisman Trophy vote behind Jayden Daniels and Michael Penix Jr. Following his final collegiate game in the Fiesta Bowl against Liberty, Nix broke Mac Jones's previous record for the highest single season completion percentage at 77.45%.
+Nix led the NCAA in pass completions, completion percentage, and passing touchdowns in 2023.
 He started 61 games between Auburn and Oregon, the most in NCAA history for a quarterback.